volidesus/DigitDetectANN/README.md

-# MNISTNeuralNetwork
+# DigitDetectANN
 # What is this?
-This project is an ANN_MLP neural network for the MNIST dataset.
-Made with Opencv in C++
+DigitDetectANN is an ANN_MLP neural network for the MNIST dataset.
+Made with Opencv in C++.
+This is my first shot at making a neural network, so bear with it.

 # Recording
 ![neuralNetworkRecording](https://github.com/user-attachments/assets/605872ab-ee90-4a7c-bcfe-778ff47e3e6b)